Egg Donation in Singapore?

 Egg donation is allowed in Singapore.
 However, it is not a popular practice at the moment, resulting in a limited number of egg donors.

-Doctors would generally advise patients seeking egg donations to first ask from relatives or close friends.
+Fertility specialists in Singapore would generally advise patients seeking egg donations to first ask from relatives or close friends.
 Alternatively, donated eggs can also be sought from unrelated donors, most of whom are currently going through fertility treatments and have spare eggs frozen in the facility.
 In the case of women donating their frozen eggs, fertility centres will help to facilitate the egg donation at an appropriate time.

 Fertility centres must also provide counselling for couples and donors before the start of the treatment and discuss the options and issues that occur when donating and receiving egg donation.